mjuniper/ambitious-arcgis-app-2018/workshop/3-addons.md

 - searching from a different term (either from home or items route) will reset the starting point, but not the number of records shown

 ## Bonus: add paging component
-ember-arcgis-portal-components has a paging component you can use.
-Our components are internationalized so first we install and configure [ember-intl](https://github.com/ember-intl/ember-intl):
+[ember-arcgis-portal-components](https://github.com/Esri/ember-arcgis-portal-components) has [a paging component you can use](https://esri.github.io/ember-arcgis-portal-components/#/itempicker/defaultcatalog).
+Those components are internationalized so first we install and configure [ember-intl](https://github.com/ember-intl/ember-intl):
 - stop app (`cmd+C`)
 - `ember install ember-intl`
-- we need to set the default locale before the app loads, so we need an application route:
+- we need to set the default locale before the app loads, best place is an application route:
 `ember generate route application`
 - **IMPORTANT: do NOT overwrite the existing app/templates/application.hbs file!**
 - replace the content of app/routes/application.js with: